Panel Policies - What You Need to Know

 If for some reason you can’t run your panel, you must notify the Panels Committee as soon as possible.

 You must be at least 16 years old or have a co-panelist that is.
 No one under 16 may host a panel on their own.
-If you’re under 18, you may not participate in panels that discuss adult topics.
+If you’re under 18, you may not participate in panels that discuss mature topics.
 No exceptions.

 Note: Unless the requirements above are met and/or specific arrangements are already in effect, it is each panelist’s responsibility to provide their own admission to the convention.